AngelMNM/m5-hw5-negron-angel-/README.md

 # m5-hw5-negron-angel-
 Homework 5

-##Issues
+## Issues
 Javascript as a whole is an issue for me, and not for a lack of trying or study.
+Doesn't soak in too well.
 It's not pretty, but I think it works.

-##Sources
+## Sources
 Rewatched a lot of the lessons over and over
 Bootstrap site
 Stack Overflow